stephaneLabs/nIceCDE/README.md

 This theme is inspired by the HP-UX workstations look and CDE (Common Desktop Manager) based on the Motif toolkit.

 Some resources :
-Icewm start buttons to copy as start.xpm in the ~/.icewm/themes/ICE_UX/taskbar theme directory : https://github.com/ItzSelenux/icewm-menu-buttons
+* Icewm start buttons to copy as start.xpm in the ~/.icewm/themes/ICE_UX/taskbar theme directory : https://github.com/ItzSelenux/icewm-menu-buttons

-Gtk themes which mimic the Motif toolkit : https://github.com/josvanr/cde-motif-theme
+* Gtk themes which mimic the Motif toolkit : https://github.com/josvanr/cde-motif-theme

+* Some X resources for your ~/.Xresources are available inside the ice_ux directory, file .../ice_ux/Xresources-icewm-theme

 Some references :
 The CDE (Common Desktop Environment) project page :